Impress your guests with these sriracha king prawns with mango salsa - A wonderful sweet & spicy combination yet delicate and fresh to the palate.

 Sriracha King Prawns with Mango Salsa

-- 1 tbsp of chilli flakes red (optional)
+- 1 tablespoon of chilli flakes, red (optional)

 - sea salt